 What’s your favorite type of music?

-What artist are you most excited to see live?
-What’s your go to concert outfit?
+What artist are you most excited to see in life?
+What’s your go-to concert outfit?
 Tell me in the comments down below.